 A unique multi-agency partnership – of federal, state and conservation organizations - identified 92 sites throughout the state.
 These sites are identified as the best and most accessible places to see Utah wildlife.

-viewing sites have been numbered – 1 through 92 – and they’re open to anyone who wants to see wildlife in its natural habitat.
+Our Utah wildlife viewing sites have been numbered – 1 through 92 – and they’re open to anyone who wants to see wildlife in its natural habitat.

 And most of these sites are found along roads and highways!
 There are nine travel regions in Utah and you’ll see a little bit different mix of wildlife in each.